joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 ```

 That is a very technical, somewhat mysterious description.
+To dip a toe in, Node.js is a Javascript runtime environment, meaning it's a place where we can run Javascript code!
+There are lots of <kbd>coding environments</kbd>: Web Browsers (like Firefox or Chrome), Node.js, your computer, my computer - are all different environments that can run code.

-In this lesson we will clarify exactly what this means, understand how Node.js is different from the browser-based Javascript we've been working with so far, and finally we will run our first Node.js code!
+In this lesson we will clarify more about Node.js, understand how it is different from the browser-based Javascript we've been working with so far, and finally we will run our first Node.js code!

 In order to get there, we first need to take a step all the way back and look at some of the basics of how computer programs run.